 Taking care of your tree

 Always bear in mind the three ingredients of the ‘fire triangle’ – fuel, oxygen and heat are needed to produce a fire.
 A dry Christmas tree is a material that can easily serve as fuel for a fire so taking steps to keep your tree in as good a condition as possible is vital.
-Stand your tree in a bucket of water and top the water up daily.
+Stand your tree in a bucket of water and top up the water daily.
 A dry tree could result in your home becoming engulfed in flames within seconds of it catching fire.

 Safely disposing of your tree